Yes it is, but it's a bit odd that it's being referred

 forth).
 In fact, these gifts ought to be quite ordinary

-and probably would be, if we'd bother to teach people
+and probably would be, if we would bother to teach people

 of the Holy Spirit.

 The same Holy Spirit which gives me the gift of

 tongues and prophecy, gives another the gift of healing,

 but more importantly: